 1. The week after giving up takeaway coffees I bought a coffee at a busy cafe at about 2:30.
 Me and my people were staying to chat, but the staff still brought our drinks in takeaway cups.
 I asked why.
 They had an exhausting day (a holiday) and they didn't want too much washing-up at closing time.
 Sigh.
 I can respect that.
 So many of our challenges relate to choosing one good thing over another.
 What will it be today?
 Earth care, or people care?
 Hopefully we'll heal our planetary systems in ways that reduce these types of conflicts.
 Until then, it's better for me to avoid drinking coffee after 2:00 anyways.

 2. I purchased glass milk bottles with square bottoms.
 These are hard to wash!!!
 Then one got stolen, and I absolutely freaked out, insanely.
 (You know what?
-Sometimes I think I hit an outlier challenge every time I make a new commitment.)
+Sometimes I think I hit an outlier challenge every time I make a new commitment.
+Good thing my people know how to talk me down.)
 The theft hasn't recurred, and I've repurposed the square bottles for dry goods, replacing them with round-bottomed ones for milk runs.

 3. For years I have bought rice in cloth sacks.
 We then reuse the sacks for seed saving.
 Recently, I went to the same old shop, and they were so busy that they had left an unopened pallet of rice in the aisle.
 This meant I could see the gobs and gobs of plastics involved in shipping my cloth-packaged rice.
 As someone mentioned at the Palmy Plastic Pollution workshop, there is unseen "packaging behind packaging behind packaging."
 Stock room and transport commitments matter, too.